hoangvanthien/gauss/README.md

 - Page view: Each post should show how many times it has been viewed.
 Again, I don't want to use commercial or tracking services on the site.
 If there is an open-source solution, please let me know.
 - Documentation: Scientists are usually not familiar with code and commands.
 They may be able to code in their respected fields, but setting up a website and customizing it without a graphic interface could be very painful and time-wasting.
 If you can contribute to make this manual clearer even for computer-illiterate, I will be very thankful!

-# Copyrighted content

-All images on the blog posts, unless clearly noted, are original contents created by the author.